For More Information

 For complete information about how to apply to this program, visit the Graduate School of Arts and Sciences web site.

-M.A. in Politics
+Master of Arts in Politics

 This intensive academic experience is geared toward preparing students to do policy relevant work and/or to continue their work toward a Ph.D. degree here or elsewhere.